dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 ### 🐍 Python Telegram Bot
-{{< figure_resizing src="ptb-logo.png">}}

 Telegram wasn't written with `Python`.
 But we ❤️ `Python`!
 Can we still use `Python` to code our bot?

-Yes!
-With a wrapper library like [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot).
+Yes! ✅ With a wrapper library like [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot).

-This wrapper allows us to code the bot using `Python`.
-There are a ton of other wrappers out there for various languages, feel free to try them out.
+{{< figure_resizing src="ptb-logo.png" link="https://github.com/python-telegram-bot/python-telegram-bot" >}}

+`python-telegram-bot` provides a pure `Python`, asynchronous interface for the [Telegram Bot API](https://core.telegram.org/bots/api).
-`python-telegram-bot` is incredibly easy to use.
+It is also incredibly user-friendly and easy to start.
-With only 8 lines of code, you can run your own bot as shown below.
+You can start running your own Telegram bot with only 8 lines of code 👇

 ```python {linenos=table}
 from telegram import Update